qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 - The succeded research results are published and the failed attempts are hidden (P-hacking).
 - Only special and interesting cases appear on news.
 The more representative common but not newsworthy cases are hidden.

-A more generalized version of survivor bias is **selection bias**: When the sampling is not uniform enough and contains selection mechanism (not necessary sample vanishing), there will be bias in the result.
+A more generalized version of survivor bias is **selection bias**: When the sampling is not uniform enough and contains selection mechanism (not necessary 100% accurate selection), there will be bias in the result.

 The opinions on social media does not necessarily represent most peoples' view.
 There are several selection mechanisms in it: 1. not all people use the same social media platform 2. the people using social media may not post opinions 3. not all posted opinions will be seen by you due to algorithmic recommendation.